-With a standard merchant account, this process is more linear.
+With a retail merchant account, this process is more linear.
 With an online merchant account there are multiple routes of information passing, since there are multiple providers giving and receiving information.

 Merchant account rates can vary greatly depending on how your business takes payments and the types of cards your customers pay with.
 With an online merchant account you’re taking riskier payments, so the rates are more costly than a standard merchant account for a retail business taking in-person transactions.

 Rates start with Interchange (the wholesale cost of the transaction), and then a rate structure and the Merchant Service Provider’s markup are layered on.
 For online businesses, it’s common to be set up on a MOTO tiered plan.
 This plan categorizes transactions into three buckets or tiers: Non-Qualified, Mid-Qualified and Qualified.
 The higher the risk, the higher the tier.

 With multiple providers and higher-cost transactions, you might be thinking an online merchant account is going to cost you more than it’s worth.
 The truth is, it really might if you aren’t smart about who you work with.
 There are ways to reduce risk with this type of merchant account, so long as your provider offers the tools to do so.
 These practices include collecting AVS and CVV and remotely capturing signatures for every transaction to have as proof in case of a chargeback.
 You can also consolidate the providers you work with to eliminate fees from multiple providers.